esyede/rakit/packages/docs/data/controllers.md

 Route::resource('posts', ['controller' => 'post']);
 ```

-You can also limit the generated routes with the `only` or `except` options, e.g.
+The `only` and `except` options limit which routes are generated, e.g.
 `Route::resource('posts', ['only' => ['index', 'show']])`.

 Generated routes: